quarto-dev/quarto-vscode/README.md

 #### VISX Install

-You ou can alternatively download and install the extension from the command line as follows:
+You can alternatively download and install the extension from the command line as follows:

 1. Download the extension file: [Quarto VS Code (VISX)](https://github.com/quarto-dev/quarto-vscode/raw/main/dist/quarto-1.5.0.vsix)